 —The Bookbag, on The Beasts of Electra Drive

 The Beasts of Electra Drive discussed at Triskele LitFest, in a video and transription of the “Preserving the Unicorn” panel with Galley Beggar Press publisher Sam Jordison and novelists Sunny Singh, Alex Pheby, Dan Holloway and Catriona Troth

-Front cover of paperback, and ebook cover, of The Beasts of Electra Drive
+Front cover of paperback, and cover of ebook, of The Beasts of Electra Drive

 Back cover of paperback of The Beasts of Electra Drive